skellis46/finger-pointing-moon/case-for-support.md

 _2. Proxies: What are practice-research's common epistemic proxies and how do they affect the value of practice-research as an approach for developing new insights?_

-3. in-depth survey of practice-research epistemology literature from the early 1990s (when practice-research began in the academy) to the present
+3. in-depth survey of practice-research epistemology literature from the early 1990s (when practice-research began in the academy) to the present (building on unpublished work of Ken Friedman)
 4. identify and critique any epistemic ambiguities/limitations/possibilities in this scholarship
 5. identify epistemic proxies of practice-research -- these are the ways in which practice-research represents its understandings or findings while keeping them at arm's length
-6. propose analysis of the affects of epistemic proxies on epistemic clarity and specificity in practice-research
+6. critical analysis of the affects of epistemic proxies on epistemic clarity and specificity in practice-research

 _3. Hyper-specificity: What language is used to express approaches, findings and failures in practice-research?
 How can this language be adapted in order to create increased critical dialogue between practice-research artist-scholars?_